-To register an individual for Math for Molders and pay with a credit card, please click one of the links below.
+To register an individual or a group for Math for Molders and pay with a credit card, please click one of the links below.

 To register an individual or a group for Math for Molders and pay with a purchase order, please contact your account coordinator for assistance.
 231-933-8175 or Online.